-This course is aimed at 10th through 12th graders who are committed to expanding their knowledge of the Spanish language and are prepared to use it as often as their abilities allow.
-As in Spanish I, equal emphasis will be placed upon the student gaining proficiency in and acquiring structural knowledge of the language.
-Cultural topics will continue to be stressed, however, the main objective is reading, writing, listening, and speaking.
+This course is aimed at 10th through 12th graders who are committed to expanding their acquisition of the Spanish language and are prepared to use it as often as their abilities allow.
+As in Spanish I, equal emphasis will be placed upon the intake of language while learning the how and the why of the language.
+Cultural topics will continue to be integrated into language input relevant to the level of student comprehensibility.